gtieng/twitter_analytics/README.md

 ax[1,1].set_title("replies by hour")
 ```
 ![](https://github.com/gtieng/twitter_analytics/blob/master/readme_images/engagement_plot.png)

+> Engagements such as likes and retweets are concentrated in the 18:00 hour block where activity is also highest for the user.
+Meanwhile, tweets made in the 14:00 hour block are seen to receive more impressions.
+It is recommended that this user tweet more during 14:00 to boost potential engagements.

 ## Content Analysis
 For the last section of this project, we'll get to dive into the content of the tweets themselves to see trends in popular keyword topics by visualizing them in word clouds.